austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 However, `switch` statements still have their uses, the most important of which is probably **exhaustiveness checking**.
 For enumerations with more than three cases, `switch` statements still provide the ability to check that all cases were covered, something that `if`, `for`-`in`, and `while` cannot.

 This is helpful if you later go back and add cases to your enum; the compiler will flag every place you switch against that enum (unless you were lazy and used `default` or `case _` needlessly).
 In a large project where an enum may be switched against in hundreds or thousands of places, this feature can mean the difference between introducing undiscoverable bugs when refactoring or not.

+*Thanks to @gsimmons for catching a typo in the sample code.*